elanor/Simple_Calculator2.0/README.md

 # Simple_Calculator2.0
-Created with CodeSandbox

-Description:

 A very basic calculator with basic functions, written in VanillaJS/HTML/CSS.
 This calculator has decimals and misses more complicated functions besides +, -, *, /.

+Created with CodeSandbox

-Design:
+## Design:

 The simplicity was inspired by old iOS 6.1 Calculator with slightly modified functionality and hex colors:
 #db5230 for foggy orange (operator keys)